DoHungHenry/NodeJSForAutomationTest/README.md

 # NodeJSForAutomationTest
-This repo is for learning NodeJS
+This repo is for learning NodeJS to execute automation testing